With so many things to do in Chiang Mai, it’s easy to see how this is a top tourist destination in Thailand.

 Take a Thai cooking class

-If you love Thai food one of the best things to do in Chiang Mai is enrolling in a Thai cooking class.
+To learn how to cook Thai food, join a Thai cooking class.
 This way you can prepare your favorite meals for yourself and your family once you get back home.

 Get a Thai massage